 Birds don’t fly south in the summer.
 Why?
 It’s hot down there.
 So naturally, we ignored conventional wisdom and went to Belize.
 In the middle of the summer.
-And we loved it!
+Is that the best time to visit Belize?
+(Hint: We loved it!)

 The Best Time to Visit Belize